Minors Participating in Research or Clinical Activities

 1. The sponsoring faculty member must submit an application, including an appropriate supervisory plan, via EHS Integrator.
 Apply here: EHS Integrator

-2. The sponsoring faculty member must follow all relevant safety and compliance requirements, and adhere to the approved supervisory plan.
+2. The sponsoring faculty member must follow all relevant safety and compliance requirements, and adhere to the supervisory plan as approved by Environmental Health and Safety (EHS).
+The sponsoring faculty member must also ensure compliance with university policies.

-6. Healthcare services at Yale Health or elsewhere are not a provision of this program.
+7. Healthcare services at Yale Health or elsewhere are not provided by Yale to minors participating in clinical or research activities.
 As such, minors must provide proof of medical coverage in the New Haven area for the period that they will be participating in research/clinical activities at Yale.

-8. The sponsoring faculty member must ensure that the minor does not enter the work area prior to completing ALL required training and ensure that the minor is appropriately supervised at all times by a qualified scientific supervisor.
+9. The sponsoring faculty member must ensure that the minor does not enter the work area prior to completing ALL required training.
+The minor may not participate in research or clinical activities until the minor student registration is authorized by EHS and the sponsoring faculty member is notified via email by the EHS Integrator.

-9. The sponsoring faculty member must obtain signed parental consent forms and liability waivers for all participants prior to allowing a minor to participate in any Yale affiliated research/clinical activities.
-The sponsoring faculty member , program director or designee must ensure that these documents are uploaded into EHS Integrator.
+10. The sponsoring faculty member must obtain an Assumption of Risk/Parental Consent form for all participants prior to allowing the minor to participate in any Yale affiliated research/clinical activities.
+The sponsoring faculty member, program director or designee must ensure that these documents are uploaded into EHS Integrator.

-11. The sponsoring faculty member must arrange a timely Yale appointment for the minor through the relevant department business office.
+12. The EHS Integrator will automatically generate a Create or Modify request in Sponsored Indentity once the regsitration is submitted.
+The sponsoring faculty member’s department business office must approve the new minor appointment in Sponsored Identity.
 Individuals approved for participation will be given a classification type of “Minor Student Research/Clinical” in the Sponsored Identity system (minors participating in research or clinical activities may not be entered into Workday).
-A Yale net ID will be required in order for the minor to take the appropriate training courses.
+A Yale net ID will be autmatically generated, and notification sent to the minor and relevant department business office.

-12. The purpose of the minor’s participation in research/clinical activities at Yale is to provide the student with an introduction to an academic field of study and research and/or to offer the minor an educational mentoring opportunity.
+13. The purpose of the minor’s participation in research/clinical activities at Yale is to provide the minor with an introduction to an academic field of study and research and/or to offer the minor an educational mentoring opportunity.
 The research/clinical experience at Yale is solely for the educational benefit of the minor and does not constitute an employment relationship between the minor and Yale.
 The minor may not receive any wages or other compensation for any of their educational activities at Yale.
-A participant may receive a lump-sum stipend to enable their participation in the activity.
+A minor may receive a lump-sum stipend to enable their participation in the activity.

-III.
-Prohibited or Restricted Materials or Processes for Minors Aged 16 or 17
+IV.
+Prohibited or Restricted Materials or Processes for Minors Ages 16 or 17

 1. Minors Aged 16 or 17 who are engaged in Research/Clinical Activities may not work with any of the following materials: